You can also sell your timber and logs in nearby Geauga County, Trumbull County, Mahoning County, Stark County and Summit County.

 No matter who they are, or how good you think their business reputation is (and even if they show up driving a horse and buggy) you should never let a logger onto your land without first talking to an experienced independent forester like us.

-A landowner in Hubbard, Ohio asked us to evaluate his 40-acre timber stand in Mercer County, PA for a sale next winter
+A landowner near Wyndham us to evaluate his 37-acre stand for a potential timber sale in Portage County